Logo

 Steps to obtain a deposit address:

-• Pick BTC as the currency you plan to add.
+• Select BTC as the asset you want to add.

-• Copy the generated wallet address or scan the provided code.
+• Copy the generated address or scan the provided code.

 Note: With a custodial account, the provider controls private keys.
-If you want full control, choose a non-custodial app or device.
+If you want full control over funds, you typically need a non-custodial wallet app or a hardware device.

 Best Practices for Managing Your Wallet Address

-• Enable two-factor authentication wherever the wallet app supports it.
+• Turn on two-factor authentication for the wallet app where available.

-• Keep your private key secret at all times to stay secure.
+• Keep your private key secret and never share it with anyone.

-• Back up the seed phrase on paper and store it offline in two locations.
+• Back up the seed phrase offline and store it securely in more than one safe location.

 Use a Bitcoin Address for Payment